Constructing and calculating Adams operations on dualisable topological modular forms: Calculations

 is an equivalence.
 This is originally due to Anderson \cite{andersonduality}, and is an immediate consequence of the fact that $\Hom_\Z(\pi_\ast\KU, \Z)$ is a free $\pi_\ast\KU$-module; see \cite[p.3]{drewvesna}. \item The class $vu_\R^{-1}\in \pi_{-4}\KO$ witnesses the Anderson self-duality of $\KO$, ie,

 is an equivalence.
-This result is also due to Anderson, and an accessible modern proof (with an eye towards spectral algebraic geometry) can be found in \cite[Th.8.1]{drewvesna}. \item The class $D=[c_4^{-1}c_6\Delta^{-1}]\in \pi_{-21}\Tmf$ witnesses the Anderson self-duality of $\Tmf$, ie,
+This result is also due to Anderson.
+An accessible modern proof with an eye towards spectral algebraic geometry can be found in \cite[Th.8.1]{drewvesna}. \item The class $D=\{2c_4^{-1}c_6\Delta^{-1}\}\in \pi_{-21}\Tmf$ witnesses the Anderson self-duality of $\Tmf$, ie,

 is an equivalence.
-This result is due to Stojanoska; see \cite[Th.13.1]{vesnaduality} for the case with 2 inverted and \cite{vesnaprimetwo} where it is announced in general. \item The class $\frac{1}{\lambda_1\lambda_2}\in\pi_{-9}\Tmf(2)$ witnesses the Anderson self-duality of $\Tmf(2)$, ie,
+The abstract duality result, meaning the existence of such an equivalence of $\Tmf$-modules above, is due to Stojanoska; see \cite[Th.13.1]{vesnaduality} for the case with 2 inverted and \cite{vesnaprimetwo} where it is announced in general; the $2$-primary case can also be found in \cite[Th.10.13]{brunerrognes}.
+Any such equivalence of $\Tmf$-modules is \emph{a posteriori} defined by a generator of $\pi_{21}I_\Z\Tmf\simeq \Z$, which we choose to be the above $D^\vee$, dual to $D$ using (\ref{homotopyofad}). \end{itemize} \end{example}

-is an equivalence.
-This is also due to Stojanoska; see \cite[Th.9.1]{vesnaduality}. \item There are classes $D_m$ in $\pi_{l_m}\Tmf_1(m)$, with $m$ and $l_m$ taking the values